Zuehlke/software-engineering-corner/drafts/signals-everywhere.md

 The core idea is unchanged from Knockout's definition of observables: "special objects, which notify subscribers and can detect dependencies".
 A Signal gives you a getter and a setter, while other state solutions (like React's `useState`) give you the value and a setter.
 Having a getter means you can **pass the reference** to the Signal, preserving its reactivity.
-Calling the getter is secretly subscribing to the value in an ergonomic way, letting the library deal with managing the subscriptions and cleaning up.
+Calling the getter is secretly subscribing to the value ergonomically, letting the library deal with managing the subscriptions.

 Whether you get two separate functions like in Solid or a single object with a `.value` property (Preact, Qwik, …) doesn't matter.
 Those are implementation details and don't change what's happening behind the scenes.